-Darrell Rounds is the Sustainable Workplaces North American EV Infrastructure Strategy Lead for General Motors.
-He has more than 24 years of facilities management and engineering experience, most recently as the Operations Group Manager for the Renaissance Center and Regional Facilities Operations.
+Darrell Rounds is the Senior Manager Global Workplace Safety Risk Mitigation Lead for General Motors.
+He is responsible for the implementation, execution and continuous improvement of key Workplace Risk Mitigation processes across General Motors including Safety Contract Management as well as design and launch activities.
+Darrell has more than 24 years of facilities management and engineering experience, most recently as the Operations Group Manager for the Renaissance Center and Regional Facilities Operations.
 As a Technical Group Manager, he led operations and maintenance activities for 16 facilities totaling 53 million square feet and $7.2 billion in asset replacement cost.
-He has also held several other strategic positions, working with our business partners to achieve key process improvements in facility maintenance, industrial cleaning, and engineering services.
+He has also held several other strategic positions, working with General Motors’ business partners to achieve key process improvements in facility maintenance, industrial cleaning, and engineering services.
 He received his Bachelor of Science in Electrical Engineering from Michigan State University and his Master of Science in Construction Management from Eastern Michigan University.
 He carries the designation of Facilities Management Administrator (FMA®) from BOMI International and is a Certified Energy Manager (C.E.M.) with the Association of Energy Engineers.

 In addition to being a member of the Board of Directors for the National Institute of Building Sciences, Darrell is also a member of the ProFM® Institute’s commission that developed the ProFM® facilities manager certification.
 He is a member of BOMA International’s Industrial Committee as well as BOMA Metro Detroit’s Professional Development and Supplier Committees.